Potla1995/Chuuko-demo-Koi-ga-Shitai/4/src/chapter1.md

  While disagreeing with it.
  Against his own will.

- The more I think about it, the wilder and darker my thoughts getー.
+ The more she thinks about it, the wilder and darker her thoughts getー.

  It was impossible for the unsettled heart to reach out to the correct answer...